1. Introduction

 • arrange for a suitably qualified person to check gas fires, boilers and appliances;

-• ensure working smoke alarms and a carbon monoxide detector are fitted and working.
-If the person lacks the ability or the capacity to respond appropriately to either alarm sounding, a request should be made via the social worker, to telecare for a lifeline link;
+• ensure smoke alarms and a carbon monoxide detector are fitted and working.
+If the adult lacks the ability or the capacity to respond appropriately to either alarm sounding, a request should be made via the social worker, to telecare for a lifeline link;

 • ensure appropriate buildings and contents insurance is in place.
 A minimum of three quotes should be obtained to ensure best value;